 - Crossing branches: get rid of the smaller sized branch so the stronger one can grow without being harmed.

 - Broken and dead branches: a clean cut will help the tree heal.

 Low branches: remove branches that are low and are susceptible to damage (i.e. by an impact).
 You can likewise remove low branches for aesthetic purposes.

 Keep soil healthy.

-Plant yard or some kind of ground cover.
+- Plant grass or some kind of ground cover.
 Dead plant material will decay in the ground and improve the soil.
-Make certain your plants can prosper in the shade and that their roots don’t compete with the tree.
+Make certain your plants can grow in the shade and that their roots do not compete with the tree.